DeveloPassion/knowii-voice-ai-docs/docs/user-guide/basic-usage.md

 **Important**: You can close the main window at any time - the app continues running in the background and remains fully functional.

+The main window's icon changes based on the application state:

+- **Idle**: Normal icon
+- **Recording**: Recording icon
+- **Transcribing**: Processing icon

 ### System Tray Icon

 The system tray icon provides quick access to the app:

-- **Left-click** the icon to open/reopen the main window
 - **Right-click** the icon for quick access to:
-    - Settings
+    - The main window (Settings)
     - Check for updates
     - Cancel current operation
     - Quit application

-The icon changes based on the application state:
+The system tray icon also changes based on the application state.

-- **Idle**: Normal icon
-- **Recording**: Recording icon
-- **Transcribing**: Processing icon

 ## Keyboard Shortcuts